 Now that you are aware that you can expect to pay a bit more for having more space on the server, user-friendly features, faster speed, and around-the-clock support, you can prioritize which of these factors you want to dedicate the bulk of your monthly costs towards.

 Set your standards and look for the best web host for your blog.
 With that in mind, take a look at our pick of the best paid and free blog sites above again and make your final decision.

 The adage of getting what you pay for doesn’t necessarily hold true when choosing the best web hosting for blogs.

-Extra widgets and templates can add up costs without adding value to your blog…while paying a few extra dollars for a reliable, secure server with Hostgator offers excellent value at just $2.92/month.
+Extra widgets and templates can add up costs without adding value to your blog…while paying a few extra dollars for a reliable, secure server with HostGator offers excellent value at just $2.64/month.

-Don’t waste valuable time and money by using a web host that is too difficult for your skill level.
+Don’t waste valuable time and money by using blogging sites with features that are too difficult for your skill level.
 The good news is that you’re never locked into anything.

 If one platform isn’t working for you, learn something from your experience and seek a better blog on another platform.

 I’ve used a ton of powerful platforms that are designed for professionals and beginners alike (InMotion, GoDaddy etc) however, you can save the hassle of having to upgrade or switch hosts in the future by creating a blog with HostGator from the start today…